 Transport Canada's physical distancing standards for Canadian boaters must also be respected.
 It is possible that boat capacity may be considerably reduced depending on the canal, and that the wait time increase.

-For more details about the service periods and the measures taken by the Agency to limit the spread of COVID-19 in Quebec’s historic canals, please visit the COVID-19 and your visit to the Sainte-Anne-de-Bellevue Canal webpage or call 1-888-773-8888 to plan your visit.
+For more details about the service periods and the measures taken by the Agency to limit the spread of COVID-19 in Quebec’s historic canals, please visit the Important information about your visit to the Saint-Ours Canal National Historic Site webpage or call 1-888-773-8888 to plan your visit.